Skip to main content

 HOSP1002Accommodation Operations

-We're ranked in the top 8% of universities worldwide in Business and Economics
+We're ranked in the global top 800 universities for Business and Economics

 5-star ratings for business and management

-We’re rated 5-stars for full-time employment, overall experience, skills development, student support and teaching quality
+We're rated 5 stars for undergraduate skills development and teaching quality

 Fees and Scholarships